Modified log-Sobolev inequalities for strongly log-concave distributions: Introduction

 We call a polynomial \emph{log-concave} if its logarithm is concave, and \emph{strongly log-concave} (\SLC) if it is log-concave at the all-ones vector $\*1$ after taking any sequence of partial derivatives.
 The distribution $\pi$ is homogeneous and strongly log-concave if $g_{\pi}$ is.

-An important example of homogeneous strongly log-concave distributions is the uniform distribution over the bases of a matroid \citep{ALOV18a,BH19}.
-This discovery leads to the breakthrough result that the exchange walk over the bases of a matroid is rapidly mixing \citep{ALOV18a}, which implies the existence of a fully polynomial-time randomised approximation scheme (FPRAS) for the number of bases of any matroid (given by an independence oracle).
+An important example of homogeneous strongly log-concave distributions is the uniform distribution over the bases of a matroid \citep{ALOV19,BH19}.\footnote{For other examples, such as the determinantal point process and its variants, see \citep{ALOV19}.} This discovery leads to the breakthrough result that the exchange walk over the bases of a matroid is rapidly mixing \citep{ALOV19}, which implies the existence of a fully polynomial-time randomised approximation scheme (FPRAS) for the number of bases of any matroid (given by an independence oracle).

 The bases-exchange walk, denoted by $P_{\textnormal{BX}}$, is defined as follows.
 In each step, we remove an element from the current basis uniformly at random to get a set $S$.
 Then, we move to a basis containing $S$ uniformly at random.\footnote{Notice that to implement this step it may require more than constant time.
 The chain considered here is sometimes called the modified bases-exchange walk.
 A common alternative in the literature is to randomly propose an element and then apply a rejection filter. } This chain is irreducible and it converges to the uniform distribution over the bases of a matroid. \cite{BH19} showed that the support of an $r$-homogeneous strongly log-concave distribution $\pi$ must be the set of bases of a matroid.
 Thus, to sample from $\pi$, we may use a random walk $\RWBS$ similar to the above.
 The only change required is that in the second step we move to a basis $B\supset S$ with probability proportional to $\pi(B)$.